ItsGamerik/get-img/README.md

 ## Description

-Index images and messages in a discord channel with a simple command and save the content to a file. you can either only save the attachments of the messages or a csv-style file containing the author, content and timestamp of all messages in a discord channel.
+Index attachments and messages (including threads!) in a discord channel or an entire server with a simple command and save the contient to a file.
+Once you have indexed messages, you can download the message list with a command and you can also automatically download all of the attachments that were uploaded to you computer!

 ## Usage

 ### Building

-just use `cargo` for building:
+just use [cargo](https://www.rust-lang.org/tools/install) for building:

 ```shell
 cargo build --release && cargo run --release